 The server image is customized so that it automatically includes in every installation:

-Including embosser definitions can be a big time saver.
+Including global embosser definitions can be a big time saver.
 Be sure to try this feature if you have many users who share the same embossers.

 The DBT installer is a Windows installer package.
-Using Windows installer technology confers all the standard features: installation, software maintenance and repair, clean software removal, and even installation onto other workstations from a central location.
+Using Windows installer technology confers all the standard features: installation, software maintenance and repair, clean software removal, and installation onto other workstations from a central location.

-The following external links to Microsoft support resources can help to familiarize you with the Windows installer.
+The following external links to Microsoft Support resources can help to familiarize you with the Windows installer.

 Installation onto workstations from a central location is an advanced topic and not recommended to the inexperienced.
 Moreover, the details about how to perform this task vary depending on your edition of the Windows Server operating system.
-To learn more, we recommend that you look for information on "Software Installation and Maintenance" within the Distributed Systems Guide that should come with the resource kit for your server OS.
+To learn more, we recommend that you look for information on "Software Installation and Maintenance" within the Distributed Systems Guide that should come with the resource kit for your Windows Server OS.